ipld/ipld/schemas/schema-kinds.md

 compares in semantics with the other modifiers).
-As a representational rather than type definition feature, the syntatic position for an implicit declaration is on the end of the line declaring a field, and in paranthesis (the same as where the 'rename' and other representation-level directives can be found).
+As a representational rather than type definition feature, the syntatic position for an implicit declaration is on the end of the line declaring a field, and in parenthesis (the same as where the 'rename' and other representation-level directives can be found).

 The precise semantics of implicit values may vary per representation strategy;